 My PAA provides full filing instructions and help screens.
-In addition, www.pbgc.gov provides information and "demos" about how to get started and how to use My PAA.
-To access the My PAA information, select the Practitioners Page, and then click on "Online Premium Filing (My PAA)."
+In addition, PBGC's website information and "demos" about how to get started and how to use My PAA.
+To access the My PAA information, click the "Online Premium Filing (My PAA)" link from the Practitioners Page of PBGC's website.